 When implementing the strategic planning process, an organization must understand the forces operating in the overall industry.

-So the process of industry analysis in a business plan enables the business to identify their threats and opportunities.
+So the process of industry analysis in a business plan enables the business to identify its threats and opportunities.

 Understanding the industry and forecasting trends and directions for future industry analysis inform companies that they need to respond and control their part in the industry.